tldr-pages/tldr/pages/linux/ldapdomaindump.md

 # ldapdomaindump

-> Dumps users/computers/groups and OS/membership information via LDAP to HTML/JSON/greppable output.
+> Dumps users, computers, groups, OS and membership information via LDAP to HTML, JSON and greppable output.
 > More information: <https://github.com/dirkjanm/ldapdomaindump>.

 - Dump all information using the given LDAP account: